snapshot-labs/snapshot-docs/space-handbook/nft-voting/most-common-erc-721.md

 ---
-description: Learn which strategies to use to allow users holding NFTs to get Voting Power.
+description: Learn which strategies to use to allow users holding NFTs to get Voting power.
 ---

 # Most common: ERC-721